vladislav-morozov/econometrics-2/README.md

 **Current course status**: In progress, these materials get updated regularly

-## Course Overview

-The course is structured around five major components (subject to change):
+The course is structured around the following major components (subject to change):

 1. A deeper look at linear regression:
    - A vector-matrix form approach to linear regression.